HeirOfNorton/portfolio/evidence/libr210/self-assessment.md

 were "too boring to high schoolers," despite the fact that a presentation was described as a major part of the package in the instructions.
-I do not wish to vent, or to attempt to lay blame on another member of the group in the even that the package gets a low grade.
+I do not wish to vent, or to attempt to lay blame on another member of the group in the event that the package gets a low grade.
 The creation of the instruction package often went in a direction with which I was not happy, but in the group I was outvoted, and I remain proud of the work I did in the end.